hazelcast/hazelcast/README.md

  * `namespace`: Kubernetes Namespace where Hazelcast is running; if not specified, the value is taken from the environment variables `KUBERNETES_NAMESPACE` or `OPENSHIFT_BUILD_NAMESPACE`.
 If those are not set, the namespace of the POD will be used (retrieved from `/var/run/secrets/kubernetes.io/serviceaccount/namespace`).
  * `service-name`: service name used to scan only PODs connected to the given service; if not specified, then all PODs in the namespace are checked
  * `service-label-name`, `service-label-value`: service label and value used to tag services that should form the Hazelcast cluster together
- * `pod-label-name`, `pod-label-value`: pod label and value used to tag pods that should form the Hazelcast cluster together.
+ * `pod-label-name`, `pod-label-value`: pod label and value used to tag pods that should form the Hazelcast cluster together
  * `resolve-not-ready-addresses`: if set to `true`, it checks also the addresses of PODs which are not ready; `true` by default
  * `use-node-name-as-external-address`: if set to `true`, uses the node name to connect to a `NodePort` service instead of looking up the external IP using the API; `false` by default
  * `kubernetes-api-retries`: number of retries in case of issues while connecting to Kubernetes API; defaults to `3`